 Progress is often made by standing on the shoulders of giants.
-Or adding a couple of additional criteria to the SMART methodology:
+Or by adding a couple of additional criteria to the SMART methodology:

-    - Revise - Occasionally evaluations will pinpoint the need to revise the KPI.
+- Revise - Occasionally, evaluations will pinpoint the need to revise the KPI.

-    So, using the SMARTER criteria how would this look?
+So, using the SMARTER criteria, how would this look?

 - Specific: To reduce the number of cancellations and increase client retention.

-    - Measurable: The goal has quantifiable numbers such as the number of Customers at the start of the period (A), the number acquired during that period(B), and the number at the end of that period (C), Customer Retention Rate = ((C - B) / A) * 100.
+- Measurable: The goal has quantifiable numbers such as the number of customers at the start of the period (A), the number acquired during that period(B), and the number at the end of that period (C), Customer Retention Rate = ((C - B) / A) * 100.

 - Relevant: This is certainly relevant as CRR for subscription models is a fundamental measurement that indicates growth or stagnation.

-    - Timely: Changes to process will take time.
+- Timely: Changes to the process will take time.
 A 12-month progression to a 10% retention rate has various factors that will need time to implement.
 So, a lengthy period is more realistic.

-    - Evaluate: During the period we will monitor this quarterly as different incentives are introduced.
+- Evaluate: During the period, we will monitor this quarterly as different incentives are introduced.

 - Revise: We will revise this KPI if and when the goal appears too optimistic or pessimistic – or if any other external factors outside our influence affect the goal target.